GandhiNN/gandhinn.github.io/_drafts/2025-08-18-handling-aws-sdk-items-effectively-in-rust.md

 toc_label: "Table of Contents"
 ---
 # Overview
-I was developing an audit tool to programatically retrieve all the IAM access key roles attributes e.g. users owning the key pairs, active/inactive status of the keys, creation date, and last used date.
+I was developing an audit tool to programmatically retrieve all the IAM access key roles attributes e.g. users owning the key pairs, active/inactive status of the keys, creation date, and last used date.

-# In Practice: `clone()` everywhere
+# Using `clone()` Everywhere
 Let's say that we want to retrieve all IAM users configured in our AWS tenant.
 We will start by defining a new type to store the information:

 {% highlight rust %}